 The YMCA of Central Florida is one of the area’s largest nonprofits, serving hundreds of thousands of Central Floridians per year through a focus on Youth Development, Healthy Living, and Social Responsibility.
 With a Christian-based mission to improve lives and communities, it operates YMCA locations across six counties.
-This mission is expanded beyond the four walls of the Y through community-based programs to combat chronic disease, boost children’s before/after-school safety and learning, and strengthen neighborhoods.
+This mission is expanded beyond the four walls of the Y through community-based programs to combat chronic disease, boost children’s out-of-school safety with before- and after-school enrichment, and strengthen neighborhoods.

 - The Y is a leading nonprofit organization for Youth Development, Healthy Living, and Social Responsibility.